samcofer/sol-eng-docker/README.md

 The [`./k8s`](./k8s) directory is where individual kubernetes asset configuration files live.
 These will often build on or from [`./cluster`](./cluster) resources.

+**NOTE: These are not well maintained**

 # Common Problems

-- docker cache outdated: let's say it has been a while and your docker cache needs `apt-get update` to be run in order to install things.  `docker-compose -f myfile.yml build --no-cache myservice` can get you unstuck!
+- docker cache outdated: let's say it has been a while and your docker cache needs `apt-get update` to be run in order to install things.  `docker-compose -f myfile.yml build --no-cache myservice` can get you unstuck if you are building images!

 # Conventions